Netronome/virtio-forwarder/README.md

 Comprehensive documentation on how to setup host machines for virtualization and configuring virtio-forwarder can be found at http://virtio-forwarder.readthedocs.io/.

 ### Installation
-virtio-forwarder packages are hosted on copr.
-To install, add the repository and launch the package manager:
+virtio-forwarder packages are hosted on copr and ppa.
+To install, add the applicable repository and launch the appropriate package manager:

 ```
+# rpms
 yum install yum-plugin-copr
 yum copr enable netronome/virtio-forwarder
 yum install virtio-forwarder

+# debians
+add-apt-repository ppa:netronome/virtio-forwarder
+apt-get update
+apt-get install virtio-forwarder
 ```